core-wg/oscore/draft-ietf-core-object-security.md

 The unprotected options ({{protected-coap-options}}) may reveal privacy sensitive information.
 In particular Uri-Host  SHOULD NOT contain privacy sensitive information.

 CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.

+Using the mechanisms described in {{seqno-replay-state}} reveals when a device goes through a reboot.
+This can be mitigated by the device storing the precise state of sender sequence number and recipient replay window on a clean shutdown.

 # IANA Considerations {#iana}